ghostsearches/VirusTotal-Searches/README.md

 find exposed information during your attack surface analysis.

-Some basics, is perform a search with the principal domain related with your target, in de VT Hunting module, like:
+Some basics, is perform a search with the principal domain related with your target, in  VT Hunting module, like:

  --->   *mydomainorganization.com*